ex-nihilonihil-fit/NearSecure/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vunerability, please submit a change.
+If you find a vunerability, please suggest a change.
 We'll check it out.

 ## Make it better